tc39/proposal-record-tuple/README.md

 }
 ```

 The `__proto__` of Tuple wrapper objects is `Tuple.prototype`.
-Note that, if you're working across different JavaScript global objects ("Realms"), the `Tuple.prototype` is selected based on the current Realm when the Object conversion is performed--it's not attached to the Tuple value itself. `Tuple.prototype` has various methods on it, analogous to Arrays.
+Note that, if you're working across different JavaScript global objects ("Realms"), the `Tuple.prototype` is selected based on the current Realm when the Object conversion is performed, similarly to how the `.prototype` of other primitives behaves -- it's not attached to the Tuple value itself. `Tuple.prototype` has various methods on it, analogous to Arrays.

 For integrity, out-of-bounds numerical indexing on Tuples returns `undefined`, rather than forwarding up through the prototype chain, as with TypedArrays.
 Lookup of non-numerical property keys forwards up to `Tuple.prototype`, which is important to find their Array-like methods.